nhshackday/nhshackday.github.io/x/index.md

   <p>
 	If you're new to NHS Hack Day, welcome to a friendly and committed community!
-	NHS Hack Day is a non-profit, community-run event with a goal of helping to make NHS IT better for the benefit of patient health and care.
+	NHS Hack Day is a non-profit, community-run event with the goal of helping to make NHS IT better for the benefit of patient health and care.
 The last 6 years have seen thousands of people come to 20 NHS Hack Day events, make new friends and start to tackle some of the thorny issues that face the NHS every day.